Cornish Hill Walk

 Shiel Hill from Cornish Hill image

 Below is an image of Trig Point on Shiel Hill.
-This reference point for surveyors is situated on rock sticking out the top of the hill, the best Trig Point location I have seen in Ayrshire.
+This reference point for surveyors is on rock sticking out the top of the hill, the best Trig Point location I have seen in Ayrshire.

 Some people use this route to do 6 hills here in a loop.
 Cornish Hill, Shiel Hill, Craigmasheenie, Shalloch-on-Minnoch, Caerloch Dhu and Cairnadloch Hill.